Visit Anvil Rock Lookout and the Wind Eroded Cave

 Wind Eroded Cave

-Also known as Wave Rock, this rock formation was created due to continuous wind erosion.
-There’s lots of space to wander around and have a closer look at this unique natural sight.
+Also known as Wave Rock, this rock formation was created by continuous wind erosion.
+There’s plenty of space to wander around and take a closer look at this unique natural sight.

-Anvil Rock Lookout and the Wind Eroded Cave in the Blue Mountains
+Discover Anvil Rock Lookout in the Blue Mountains